Durant, Irving help Nets hold off Adebayo, Heat 128-124

 - Oops!Something went wrong.Please try again later.

-James Harden finished with 12 points, 11 assists and seven rebounds as the Nets won for the first time with their three superstars playing together.
-They lost consecutive games with dismal defensive efforts in Cleveland and barely got enough stops to hold off a short-handed Heat team that had been limited to 81 points a night earlier.
+James Harden finished with 12 points, 11 assists and seven rebounds as the Nets won for the first time with their Big Three playing together.
+They lost consecutive games with dismal defensive efforts in Cleveland and barely got enough stops to hold off a short-handed Heat team that had been limited to 81 points by Toronto a night earlier.

+''It's not every day you see this collection of guys playing together in NBA history, so we want to take full advantage of that,'' Irving said.

-But Irving helped pull them through, with 12 points in the final 5:48 after the Heat had erased nearly all of an 18-point deficit.
+Irving helped pull the Nets through with 12 points in the final 5:48 after the Heat had erased nearly all of an 18-point deficit.

 Goran Dragic scored 19 points and Kendrick Nunn and Duncan Robinson each had 18 for the Heat, who remain without Jimmy Butler and Tyler Herro.
 Adebayo also had nine assists while blowing past his previous best scoring night of 30 points.